vblanco20-1/vulkan-guide/docs/gpudriven/compute_shaders.md

 layout (local_size_x = 256) in;
 ```

 By doing this, we are letting vulkan know that we want our compute shader to be executed in groups of 256 elements at a time.
 This maps very nicely to what was said above that the GPU executes instructions 32 or 64 at a time, and that it overlaps multiple execution streams in the same core.
-A workgroup can map to one of those cores, but thats for the driver to decide.
+A workgroup can map to one of those cores, but that's for the driver to decide.
 Most of the time people choose a workgroup size that is a multiple of 64, and not very big, as a bigger workgroup size has to reserve more memory, and could be split within multiple cores.
 The workgroup can be multidimensional.
-Its very common to have things like 16x16 workgroup size when doing postprocess filters or other similar rendering shaders.
+It's very common to have things like 16x16 workgroup size when doing postprocess filters or other similar rendering shaders.

 Within the compute shader itself, you can find what "element" you are by using